Peanut Butter and Jam Oat Bars

 More Yummy Dessert Recommendations

 First, here are a couple more super delish snacks/desserts for you to check out.
 The first one is a cookie recipe.
-These chocolate banana oat breakfast cookies are absolutely yummy.
+These gluten-free double chocolate cookies are absolutely yummy.

 They’re soft, chewy, and healthy also, which makes them the perfect breakfast treat.
 And they’re great for a healthy snack.
 It’s totally up to you.

-On the other hand, I’ve got to tell you about this minute vanilla mug cake recipe.
+On the other hand, I’ve got to tell you about this vegan vanilla mug cake recipe.
 This mug cake has the most fluffy and soft texture.
-And it’s amazing with chocolate ganache (also ice-cream, of course). *The recipe includes an easy microwave ganache that goes well with this mug cake*
+And it’s amazing with chocolate ganache (also ice-cream, of course). *This vanilla mug cake recipe includes an easy microwave ganache that goes well with it*

 From (Expected) Failure: